Network socket: Types

 Connection-oriented sockets, which use Transmission Control Protocol (TCP), Stream Control Transmission Protocol (SCTP) or Datagram Congestion Control Protocol (DCCP).
 A stream socket provides a sequenced and unique flow of error-free data without record boundaries, with well-defined mechanisms for creating and destroying connections and reporting errors.
 A stream socket transmits data reliably, in order, and with out-of-band capabilities.
-On the Internet, stream sockets are typically implemented using TCP so that applications can run across any networks using TCP/IP protocol.
+On the Internet, stream sockets are typically implemented using TCP so that applications can run across any network using TCP/IP protocol.